Here’s a classic example of the many differences between browsing the web and shopping for ski equipment online and visiting your local alpine shop.

-Boot-fitting tops the list for Kailey (“That’s the dumbest thing in the world, to try and buy ski boots over the Internet,” he said).
+Boot-fitting tops the list.
 But it’s also the look and feel of a helmet that you won’t find shopping online.
 There’s the good tuning job that modern skis require these days, a service you’re not going to find anywhere else but at a local ski shop.

 Perhaps it’s a common misconception then that purchasing equipment online might tend to be a better deal.
 On the contrary, according to Stenson, whose father opened County Ski & Sport with its first location in Hanson, Mass., in 1970.
 In fact, Stenson maintains that most items at the local ski shop are relatively the same as online prices and that those local purchases come with the additional caveat of professional advice.

 “I want to make sure they’re up to speed on everything, and I want to make sure a person is in the right equipment,” Stenson said.